danipetra/Pint-Toss/README.txt.txt

 IN PROGRESS:

-Fireball gameplay: by scoring points your energy bar gets filled, once full your ball is on fire and all points are doubled for a certain amount of time (indicated by the same bar emptying) or until you miss a point.
+Shaders
+Illuminations
-Tutorial board showing game mechanics, integrated into mainmenu scene _RewardScene and JsonLoader not working on mobile build, Json loader errors in Awake and in StopGame _Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen
+_RewardScene and JsonLoader not working on mobile build, Json loader errors in Awake and in StopGame Tutorial board showing game mechanics, integrated into mainmenu scene _Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen

 COMPLETE:
 30 / 04
+Refactoring
-perfect throw bonus (base it on slider value .38 < .45) Pc input actions and controls
+Fireball gameplay: by scoring points your energy bar gets filled, once full your ball is on fire and all points are doubled for a certain amount of time (indicated by the same bar emptying) or until you miss a point. perfect throw bonus (base it on slider value .38 < .45) Pc input actions and controls
 Add a text to the player that shows the points if scored